 Map of Dallas – Fort Worth Texas Hoods

-Located in North Texas and the state’s largest metropolitan, often called the “Metroplex” is the DFW, Dallas – Fort Worth.
+With Fort Worth and Dallas hoods being located in the state of Texas’ largest metropolitan, often called the “Metroplex”, it should come to no surprise that there are numerous Dallas and Fort Worth hoods.
 An metropolitan that has a number of hoods that the below map depicts with the past and present days of Dallas gangs and Fort Worth gangs, which started back in the 80s and 90s.

-The most known area of Dallas is Oak Cliff with a few hoods like HHP (Highland Hills), WoodTown, Glen Oaks, PTP around Polk and Camp Wisdom/Red Bird, Kiest N Polk, Signing Hills, BFL (Best For Less) / 4Side around Sunnyvale and Fordham to Ann Arbor, 22 Beckley and other sections of South Oak Cliff. *Oak Cliff is more of a side of town than just a specific neighborhood, with blacks mostly living in East and South Oak Cliff.
+The most known area of Dallas is Oak Cliff that consists of Dallas hoods like Highland Hills, WoodTown, Glen Oaks, PTP, which is around Polk and Camp Wisdom/Red Bird, Kiest N Polk, Signing Hills, BFL (Best For Less) / 4Side, which is around Sunnyvale and Fordham to Ann Arbor, and other sections of South Oak Cliff. **To be noted, Oak Cliff is more of a side of town than just a specific neighborhood.

-West Dallas was the home to half of Dallas’ public housing projects, like Rupert Circle and the Fishtrap Projects, a mix community with blacks and Mexicans.
-At one time it was one of the roughest areas with the majority of the city’s projects in the area, like George Loving Place, Edgar Ward Place, and Elmer Scott Place, three projects originally for white, black, and Mexican families.
+West Dallas was the home to half of Dallas’ public housing projects, like Rupert Circle and the Fishtrap Projects, which were mix communities of blacks and Mexicans.
+At one time it was one of the roughest areas in the city after being home to the housing complexes of George Loving Place, Edgar Ward Place, and Elmer Scott Place, which were originally for white, black, and Mexican families.

 Dallas gangs were much bigger and more active during the early 1990s, similar to other cities, with a large influx of Blood and Crip adopting ‘hoods throughout the city.